MicroEJ/docs/SDK6UserGuide/limitations.rst

 - build of the Virtual Device of an Application.
 - build of the Feature file (.fo) of an Application.
 - resolve dependencies in the IDE.
+- launch of MicroEJ tools, such as the Stack Trace Reader.
+- Font Designer, Memory Map Analyzer, Heap Analyzer and Front Panel Designer.

 If you need these features, you have to use :ref:`the SDK 5 <sdk_user_guide>`.